 Here is where the legends about this car really begin.
 Not only are the Mercedes-Benz SLR McLaren brakes among the first carbon-ceramics offered in the U.S. It was the first car to legally offer Sensotronic brakes in North America.
 This innovative Bosch system determines how much pressure to send to each caliper.
 It combines active handling, ABS, and stability control into one system.
 Prospective owners should know that these pistons need to be excercised on a monthly basis, because the Mercedes-Benz SLR McLaren was not built to sit still.

 Mercedes-Benz SLR McLaren Standout Features

 Because the carbon fiber floorpans are part of the aero package, the exhaust was forced to exit under the front fenders.
+While the side-mounted exhaust tips were a solution to a challenge that the SLR McLaren's design presented, Mercedes-Benz and McLaren turned it into a strength as the exhaust tips became one of the most prominent design features of the SLR McLaren and a large part of its vintage racing inspiration and collector appeal.
 It could be the only McLaren or Mercedes-Benz with exhaust ahead of the doors.
 Midway though production, the engine was upgraded.